Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Teams/Team features/gitops/gitops-authentication.md

         repo_url: <The url of the git repository encrypted with sealedsecrets>
 ```

-### Connecting to a Git repository
+## Connecting to a Git repository
 The `argocd` feature can connect to a Git repository through a Personal Access Token (PAT), a GitHub App or SSH.
-The table below shows a more detailed description of each variable in the `argocd` feature under the `main_git_repository`.
-The table is split into three categories:
+The table below shows a more detailed description of each variable in the `gitops.argocd` feature under `authentication`.
+The table is split into four categories:

-- **Default**: variables that both connection methods need
+- **helm_registry**: variables needed to connect with a remote helm registry
 - **PAT**: variables needed to connect with a GitHub PAT token
 - **GitHub app**: variables need to configure the GitHub app
 - **SSH**: variables need to configure through SSH